 Impacts of Grief & Loss

-In last weeks post, I mentioned that each person will have a unique experience of grief, depending on many different variables including the meaning or connection they had to the loss.
-A useful lens to use while exploring the impact of a loss is to explore the biopsychosocial-spiritual areas of a persons life and how they may be affected during the grieving process.
+A useful lens to use while exploring the impact of a loss is to explore the biopsychosocial-spiritual (biological, psychological, social and spiritual) areas of a persons life and how they may be affected during the grieving process.

 It can be normal for an individual to describe having 'butterflies in their stomach' or a 'twisted gut' after hearing about a loss.
 Physical symptoms of a loss can occur due to the mind-body connection which is the link between our emotional and physical states.
 Other physical symptoms can include feeling aches and pains (with the absence of physical exercise), headaches, a decrease or increase in appetite, feeling nauseous or having digestion issues.
 Other common physical concern connected with grief is the inability to sleep (insomnia), oversleeping or anxiety and panic.